operasoftware/devopera/src/articles/_posts/2015-01-28-appearin-workshop.md

 ## It’s up to you!

-If you’re interested in creating your own extension, you can start with the [Appear.in API documentation](https://developer.appear.in/) and our [extension docs](https://dev.opera.com/extensions) and take it from there.
+If you’re interested in creating your own extension, you can start with the [Appear.in (now Whereby) API documentation](https://whereby.dev/) and our [extension docs](https://dev.opera.com/extensions) and take it from there.